-- Excavation and offsite disposal of soils exceeding 5 ppm total DDT, 1.2 ppm PPB, and 4.4 ppm TRIS in the ANP to address risk to human health and the environment.
+- Excavation and off-site disposal of soils exceeding 5 ppm total DDT, 1.2 ppm PPB, and 4.4 ppm TRIS in the residential area adjacent to the Velsicol site to address risk to human health and the environment.
 Excavated properties will be backfilled with clean fill and restored.

-- Monitoring well installation and groundwater monitoring program
+- Monitoring well installation and a groundwater monitoring program

 - Site restoration